helloSystem/docs/developer/boot.md

 * Install helloSystem to a virtual hard disk
 * In the installed system, edit `/boot/loader.conf` to contain `beastie_disable=NO` and increase the timeout

+Possibly there is also a way to use a lua interpreter on the booted system to work on and debug the lua scripts, but this is currently unknown.

 The `/boot` directory also contains files referring to 4th, those are all unused, misleading, and can be removed.
 Besides files with `4th` in their name this also includes files ending in `.rc`.

 ```